getreu/tp-note/docs/source/tpnote--manpage.md

 ```

 Keep in mind, that the templates do not change!
 Templates refer to a header
-variable with an identifier starting with '`fm_`', The identifier
+variable with an identifier starting with '`fm.fm_`', The identifier
 corresponds to the first column of the above table.

 As an example, consider the following localization: